AceOfNitwits/PS-AnchorAPI/README.md

 ✅ Get-AnchorOauthToken

-  Returns the current Oauth token so it can be inspected or manually imported into another session without needing to re-authenticate.
+  Returns the current Oauth token so it can be inspected or manually exported and imported into another session without needing to re-authenticate (as long as the token hasn't expired).

 ✅ Set-AnchorOauthToken

-  Manually set the Oauth token for the current session to prevent the need to authenticate again if you already have a valid token from another session.
+  Manually set the Oauth token for the current session to prevent the need to authenticate again if you already have a valid token from another session (as long as the token hasn't expired).

 ✅ Set-AnchorOauthUri